harbaum/MiSTeryNano/bl616/misterynano_fw/SPI.md

 contents of the SD card and to determine where data is stored inside the images files stored on the SD card.

-The ```SPI_SDC_INSERTED``` command and the following four data bytes are used to inform the core about the size of the selected disk image.
+The ```SPI_SDC_INSERTED``` command and the following five data bytes are used to inform the core about drive and the size of the selected disk image.
 This is needed to translate between the track/sector/side values typically used when reading from floppy disk into sector offsets into the image file.
 A size of 0 indicates that no image is currently selected.
 The core should then behave as if e.g. no floppy disk is inserted.